 Fabulous forty-something (in therapy for 50); eager traveller; loves food, jewellery, make-up and receiving presents; nosey mother of teenage boys; reads and occasionally writes; watches too much tv and film.

-I’ve been a freelance writer and editor for twelve years, juggling writing for magazines and blogs with parenting and professional-level procrastination.
+I’ve been a freelance writer for thirteen years, juggling writing for magazines and blogs with parenting and professional-level procrastination.
+I also write books and my debut, The Language of Spells, is available now.
 I live in beautiful rural Scotland with my husband, two children and two cats.
 I’m obsessed with craft (especially anything to do with pretty fabric and yarn), buying second-hand, vintage style, cooking and thrifty homemaking (although I believe cleaning to be the work of the devil).
 You can find me blethering about craft, books and writing at www.sarah-painter.com

 I’m a freelance journalist obsessed with TV, memoirs, feminism, pop psychology, cats, and pictures of dachshunds.
 I blog at No Humiliation Wasted and you can find me on Twitter, as (unsurprisingly) @dianeshipley.